 Hello!
 My name is Sreejan.
-I am a third year PhD student at the Princeton Neuroscience Institute, where I am advised by Tom Griffiths (depts Psychology & Computer Science) and Jon Cohen (depts Psychology & Neuroscience).
+I am a fifth year PhD candidate the Princeton Neuroscience Institute, where I am advised by Tom Griffiths (depts Psychology & Computer Science) and Jon Cohen (depts Psychology & Neuroscience).
 Before that, I graduated from Yale University with majors in Computer Science and Statistics & Data Science.
 During undergrad, I worked with Marvin Chun and Nicholas Turk-Browne (dept of Psychology).

 My CV can be found here: Link